Book page

-3a - Onboarding of a New Dataspace Participant - Providers (data - application - infrastructure) & Consumers
+BP03A – Onboarding of a new data space Participant - Providers (data - application - infrastructure) & Consumers

 To help understand the content of this document, readers should familiarize themselves with the key definitions and actors and the business process introduction containing the diagram legend.